Arkansas State Expects Ground-Breaking For $50 Million Mexico Campus in February

 The ASU Board of Trustees authorized Hudson to proceed with negotiations for the campus in December 2012, and the university has since been working with project advocates and partners in the State of Queretaro.
 A key supporter of the campus is Queretaro Gov. Jose Calzada Rovirosa, who will visit Arkansas for a second time in December to meet with Gov. Mike Beebe, economic development leaders and Arkansas State officials.
 In addition, he will deliver a speech on Mexico and the State of Queretaro at the Clinton School of Public Service in Little Rock on Dec.
 13.

-The Association for the Advancement of Mexican Education (AIEM), a private business foundation, has acquired approximately 2,000 acres for a comprehensive land development plan near Queretaro.
+A private business foundation, has acquired approximately 2,000 acres for a comprehensive land development plan near Queretaro.
 The A-State campus will be the focal point of the project, which will include commercial, residential and recreational components.
-Arkansas State will utilize funds generated from private gifts for startup costs, and AIEM will underwrite any operating deficits for up to three years after course offerings begin.
+Arkansas State will utilize funds generated from private gifts for startup costs, and investors will underwrite any operating deficits for up to three years after course offerings begin.

 Arkansas State will become the first comprehensive U.S. university in Mexico with an American-style campus and offer unique academic opportunities, such as introducing an academic “living learning” community in a country where almost all students commute, as well as professional exchanges for faculty, students and staff.
 The first phase of academic space on the 200 acres allocated for the campus is being designed to accommodate up to 5,000 students, with a goal of 1,000 students in the first year, Hudson said.